magicink/neat-components/README.md

 ### gridMedia(theme)

-Used to inject media queries.
+Used to inject media queries into the component.

 ```javascript
 let MobileGrid = Neat({